rrecheve/ViewModelLabKotlin/README.md

-# RepositoryLabKotlin

-Simple Android app illustrating how to use the Repository pattern using Retrofit and Room as DataSources and LiveData
 # ViewModelLabKotlin

+Simple Android app illustrating how to use ViewModels